-Repertoire (Rep) class will occur twice throughout the semester to replace your scheduled lesson for the week.
+Repertoire (Rep) class will occur twice throughout the semester.
 Rep class is an opportunity for you to perform in front of your peers.
-Please come prepared to rep class with your song memorized with correct pronunciation of your text and composer's name.
-Failure to appear and perform at rep class is the same as missing your lesson.
-All students will perform at each rep class.
+Please come prepared to rep class with your song memorized with correct pronunciation of your title and composer's name.
+Failure to appear and perform at rep class provides the same consequence as missing your lesson.